Financier Jeffrey Epstein due in court over sex charges

 Published Sunday, July 7, 2019 11:59PM EDT

-NEW YORK -- Wealthy financier and registered sex offender Jeffrey Epstein is due in court following an arrest in New York on new sex-trafficking charges involving allegations that date to the early 2000s, according to law enforcement officials.
+NEW YORK -- Eleven years after letting Jeffrey Epstein off lightly with a once-secret plea deal, the U.S. government is taking another run at putting the wealthy sex offender behind bars with new sex-trafficking charges that law enforcement officials say involve allegations dating to the early 2000s.

-Epstein, a wealthy hedge fund manager who once counted as friends former President Bill Clinton, Great Britain's Prince Andrew, and President Donald Trump, was taken into federal custody Saturday and is expected to appear Monday in Manhattan federal court, three law enforcement officials told The Associated Press.
+Epstein, arrested over the weekend, is expected to make his first court appearance on the new charges Monday in New York City.
+Prosecutors are likely to argue that he is a flight risk and should remain in jail instead of being released on bail pending trial.

-One of the officials said Epstein is accused of paying underage girls for massages and molesting them at his homes in Florida and New York.
+One law enforcement official told The Associated Press the case deals with allegations that Epstein, a 66-year-old hedge fund manager who once hobnobbed with some of the world's most powerful people, paid underage girls for massages and molested them at his homes in Florida and New York.

-A message was sent to Epstein's defence attorney seeking comment.
-Epstein is being held at the Metropolitan Correctional Center in Manhattan, according to the Federal Bureau of Prisons website.
+"The guy is a millionaire or a billionaire.
+He has unrestrained assets," he added.
+"If they let him out on a bond, he may take off, go to a jurisdiction where they don't have extradition and they may never get him back."

-Epstein's arrest, first reported by The Daily Beast, comes amid renewed scrutiny of a once-secret plea deal that ended a federal investigation against him.
+Epstein's arrest, first reported by The Daily Beast, came amid increased scrutiny of the 2008 non-prosecution deal that allowed Epstein to plead guilty to lesser state charges while maintaining a jet-set lifestyle, which includes homes in Paris and the U.S. Virgin Islands and a pricy Bentley.

-That deal, which is being challenged in Florida federal court, allowed Epstein, who is now 66, to plead guilty to lesser state charges of soliciting and procuring a person under age 18 for prostitution.

-Averting a possible life sentence, Epstein was instead sentenced to 13 months in jail.
-The deal also required he reach financial settlements with dozens of his once-teenage victims and register as a sex offender.
+Under the deal, overseen by former Miami U.S. Attorney and current Trump labour secretary Alexander Acosta, Epstein avoided a possible life sentence and served 13 months in jail after pleading guilty to Florida charges of soliciting and procuring a person under age 18 for prostitution.
+It also required he reach financial settlements with dozens of his victims and register as a sex offender.

-U.S. District Judge Kenneth Marra of Florida ruled earlier this year that Epstein's victims should have been consulted under federal law about the deal, and he is now weighing whether to invalidate the non-prosecution agreement, or NPA, that protected Epstein from federal charges.
+The deal, examined in detail in a series of reports in The Miami Herald, is being challenged in Florida federal court.
+U.S. District Judge Kenneth Marra of Florida ruled earlier this year that Epstein's victims should have been consulted under federal law about the deal, and he is now weighing whether to invalidate the deal.

-It was not immediately clear whether the cases involved the same victims since nearly all have remained anonymous.

-Federal prosecutors recently filed court papers in Florida case contending Epstein's deal must stand.
+Federal prosecutors recently filed court papers in the Florida case contending Epstein's deal, known as an NPA, must stand.

 "The past cannot be undone; the government committed itself to the NPA, and the parties have not disputed that Epstein complied with its provisions," prosecutors wrote in the filing.